AI-sandbox/MergeGenome/readmes/README_1_partition_into_separate_files.md

 Input flags include:

 * -q, --query PATH, Path to input .vcf file with data for multiple chromosomes (required).
-* -o, --output-folder PATH, Path to output folder to store partitioned .vcf files (required).
+* -o, --output-folder PATH, Path to output folder (required).
 Note: make sure a '/' appears at the end of the output folder.
 * -r, --rename-chr, To rename chromosome notation (optional).
 * -m, --rename-map DICT, Mapping from actual to new chromosome notation (optional).
 * -d, --debug PATH, Path to .log/.txt file to store info/debug messages (optional).